czbiohub/blog/README.md

 ### Local testing

-You can serve a local version of the blog by running `jeckyll serve` in the root directory of this repo, after installing the relevant [dependencies](https://github.com/barryclark/jekyll-now#local-development).
+You can serve a local version of the blog by running `jekyll serve` in the root directory of this repo, after installing the relevant [dependencies](https://github.com/barryclark/jekyll-now#local-development).
 An easy workflow is to make a new branch for each post, write and preview it locally, and push it for review.
 Merge it into master when you're ready for primetime.